 If you like the block-style template but are not crazy about the colors, take a look at this business card.
 It has a business-like blue and a basic appearance.
 Once again, you have plenty of room for all of your contact details.

 Maybe you’re pretty savvy with Microsoft Word and are familiar with adding images, colors, and text blocks easily.
 If this sounds like you and what you really want is to create your own business cards from scratch, you can still use a template for the sheet layout.

 Have You Used Microsoft Word for Business Cards?

 You can use Microsoft Word for so many things, from professional reports to meeting agendas.
-So, if you use Word regularly, consider using its business card templates.
-When it comes to managing other peoples business cards, check out how to scan business cards on your phone with ZipCards.
+So if you use Word regularly, consider using its business card templates.
+If you use Adobe Illustrator, you can create business cards with it too.

 And if you’re working on growing your business, have a look at the best business computers worth buying.